givka/digeiz-corrupted/README.md

 This will write `cpp_video.mp4` to the main directory.

 ### Video format
-If there is an error while writing the ordored frames video file, it may come from:
+If there is an error while writing the ordered frames video file, it may come from:
 ```py
 filename = "python_video.mp4"
 fourcc = cv.VideoWriter_fourcc(*'MJPG')